Peggy O’Mara on the Evidence, Wisdom, and Practicality of Parenting

 When I was a new parent, only 20 percent of moms were breastfeeding.
 We’ve made huge progress.
 But then we come to the next level of becoming a breastfeeding society.
 What does that mean?
 That means that maybe a mom on a plane nursing a 1-year old and gets kicked off.
 Not because she’s breastfeeding, but because it’s new for people to see.
 That’s still getting incorporated into society.
 So I try to have patience as an older person who’s done this for a long time knowing that social change takes a long time.

-Yes, that it’s cyclical.
-And that’s the beauty of the perspective you’ve gained from all those years of experience – talking to people, teaching, and encouraging.
+That’s the beauty of the perspective you’ve gained – talking to people, teaching, and encouraging.
 You’ve seen it all.

 But I get excited about issues and want to educate but also inspire people to feel good about themselves, because we can do more when our self-esteem is strong.